Domestic violence

 Domestic violence often occurs when the abuser believes that they are entitled to it, or that it is acceptable, justified, or unlikely to be reported.
 It may produce an intergenerational cycle of violence in children and other family members, who may feel that such violence is acceptable or condoned.
 Many people do not recognize themselves as abusers or victims, because they may consider their experiences as family conflicts that had gotten out of control.
 Awareness, perception, definition and documentation of domestic violence differs widely from country to country.
 Additionally, domestic violence often happens in the context of forced or child marriages.

 In abusive relationships, there may be a cycle of abuse during which tensions rise and an act of violence is committed, followed by a period of reconciliation and calm.
 The victims may be trapped in domestically violent situations through isolation, power and control, traumatic bonding to the abuser, cultural acceptance, lack of financial resources, fear, and shame, or to protect children.
 As a result of abuse, victims may experience physical disabilities, dysregulated aggression, chronic health problems, mental illness, limited finances, and a poor ability to create healthy relationships.
-Victims may experience severe psychological disorders, such as post-traumatic stress disorder (P.T.S.D.).
+Victims may experience severe psychological disorders, such as post-traumatic stress disorder (PTSD).
 Children who live in a household with violence often show psychological problems from an early age, such as avoidance, hypervigilance to threats and dysregulated aggression, which may contribute to vicarious traumatization.